unrepentantgeek/Duet4OBKP/Calibration.md

 These are the computed values for your delta geometry.
 You can either hard code these into your base configs, or save them to `config-overrides.g` with `M500`

-### M500 and M501

-* Note: Your Duet must be running ReprapFirmware 1.17 or higher for M500/M501 support

-The `M500` command will write out your system configuration to `/sys/config-overrides.g`.
-Running the `M501` command will load that file and set those parameters.
-To simplify recalibration you can add the `M501` command to the end of your `config.g` file.
-Any time you want to save your current settings run `M500` and they will be stored.

-### Updating your configs

-If you'd prefer, you can update your base config with these values.
-Update the M665 and M666 commands in `config.g` with the values seen in the output above.

 ## Adjusting for varying probe offset

 The probe offset likely changes slightly depending on where across the bed the printer is probing.
 This can be caused by a number of factors, but it's relatively easy to compensate for.
 Open `bed.g` and note the locations that your printer probes at.
 At the end of each G30 command is an H0 operand.
 That's the probe offset for that location.